Australian Nuclear Science and Technology Organisation

-The Australian Nuclear Science and Technology Organisation (ANSTO) is a statutory body of the Australian government, formed in 1987 to replace the Australian Atomic Energy Commission.
-Its head office and main facilities are in southern outskirts of Sydney at Lucas Heights, in the Sutherland Shire.
+The Australian Nuclear Science and Technology Organisation (ANSTO) is a statutory body of the Australian Government that is responsible for nuclear research and the production of radioisotopes for nuclear medicine.
+It was established in April 1987 to replace the former Australian Atomic Energy Commission (AAEC), which was founded in 1952.

+Its headquarters and main research facilities are on the southern outskirts of Sydney in Lucas Heights, Sutherland Shire.

 Purpose

-The Australian Nuclear Science & Technology Organisation (ANSTO) is Australia's national nuclear organisation and the centre of Australian nuclear expertise.
 The Australian Nuclear Science and Technology Organisation Act 1987 (Cth) prescribes its general purpose.
-The purpose is translated into action through corporate drivers of vision, mission and strategic goals.